Circular dichroism in high-order harmonic generation: Heralding topological phases and transitions in Chern insulators: The Haldane model

-The HM is described by a tight-binding Hamiltonian of spinless fermions with a real nearest-neighbour (NN) hopping $t_1$, a complex next-nearest-neighbour hopping (NNN) $t_2e^{i\phi_0}$, and an on-site staggering potential $M_0$.
+The HM is described by a tight-binding Hamiltonian of spinless fermions with a real nearest-neighbor (NN) hopping $t_1$, a complex next-nearest-neighbor hopping (NNN) $t_2e^{i\phi_0}$, and an on-site staggering potential $M_0$.
 The Hamiltonian in momentum space reads